andrewathalye/destiny-unpacker-ada/README.md

 OpenSSL (libcrypto) is needed for encryption.
 This can be manually removed if you only need D1 support.
 Finally, run `gprbuild -Pdestiny_unpacker` to build an executable.

+Follow the instructions above to acquire Oodle support.
+This is technically not necessary if you only want to extract WEM files.
+If you do not wish to include oo2corelinux64.so.9, make a blank so file containing the symbol "OodleLZ_Decompress" or simply comment out the calls in unpacker-worker.adb.
+Doing this will effectively remove post-Beyond Light support, however it may be necessary if you are unable to acquire the necessary libraries.

-Note: Even though this program is licensed under the GPL, its linking with Oodle makes the actual license somewhat murky.
+Note: Even though this program is licensed under the GPL, its linking with Oodle makes the actual license unclear.
 I optionally make this program available under the terms of the LGPL for anyone whom that would assist.

 Credit